+Section Three: City Centre, Areas of Major Change, Opportunity Areas and Site

+Specific Proposals
-- 3.28 Cambridge Northern Fringe East is within the Cambridge City Council and South Cambridgeshire District Council authority boundaries.
-A coordinated approach to planning of the area across district boundaries will be needed.
-An early review of the site through a jointly-prepared area action plan will ensure a coordinated approach is taken, and will enable the feasibility of development and its viability to be properly investigated. - 3.29 The proposed railway station on the sidings in South Cambridgeshire will be served by the Cambridgeshire Busway and will include cycle and car parking facilities.
-The station will significantly improve the accessibility of the site and surrounding area, including access to and from Cambridge Business Park, Cambridge Science Park and St John's Innovation Centre. - 3.30 This area forms part of an area of search for a household waste recycling centre to serve the north of Cambridge, and as a location for inert waste recycling.
-There are also minerals and waste and rail safeguarding areas covering the sidings and other areas of land.
-Any proposals for these facilities will need to be compatible with other uses in the area.

-- 3.31 The sidings, in South Cambridgeshire, currently have a number of businesses importing aggregate using the railway that is used for construction and road maintenance in the wider Cambridge area.
-This provides an important source of building materials for the wider area.
-The operations associated with the ongoing use of these facilities produce noise and dust, and how they will operate in the longer term will be considered in the area action plan. - 3.32 Exploration of the viability and feasibility of redevelopment of the waste water treatment works to provide a smaller new treatment works facility on the current site will be undertaken as part of the feasibility investigations in drawing up the AAP.
-A reduced footprint could release valuable land and enable a wider range of uses.
-Residential development could be possible, subject to appropriate ground conditions, amenity and air quality. - 3.33 The development of Cambridge Northern Fringe East will require partnership working between landowners and developers, as well as the two local authorities and Cambridgeshire County Council. - 3.34 The principal land uses, access and transport arrangements are shown in Figure 3.3: Northern Fringe East and land surrounding the planned Cambridge Science Park Station.
+- 3.30 Cambridge Northern Fringe East (CNFE) is within the Cambridge City Council and South Cambridgeshire District Council authority boundaries.
+The majority of the area is within Cambridge with Chesterton Sidings and part of the St. John's Innovation Park within South Cambridgeshire.
+An early review of the site through a jointly-prepared Area Action Plan will ensure a coordinated approach is taken.
+This will enable the feasibility of development and its viability to be properly investigated and will ensure a comprehensive approach to redevelopment. - 3.31 The new railway station on the sidings in South Cambridgeshire will be served by the Cambridgeshire Busway and will include cycle parking facilities and car parking.
+The station will significantly improve the accessibility of the site and surrounding area, including access to and from the Cambridge Business Park, St John's Innovation Park and Cambridge Science Park, making the area a highly attractive business location. - 3.32 The new railway station will provide a catalyst for regeneration of this area.
+Early development around the new station could help create a vibrant area around this key infrastructure to meet the needs of users of the station and bring forward further phased delivery elsewhere within the CNFE area.
+Planning applications will be considered on their own merits before the AAP has been adopted and subject to ensuring that they would not unduly prejudice the outcome of the AAP process and the achievement of the comprehensive vision for the area as a whole that will be established by the AAP. - 3.33 The adopted Cambridgeshire and Peterborough Minerals and Waste Core Strategy (2011) and Site Specific Proposals Plan (2012) designate a safeguarding area for the existing Cambridge Water Recycling Centre and another for an existing aggregates railhead; as well as a Waste Consultation Area for an existing waste management facility.
+In addition, an area of search is identified for a household (waste) recycling centre to serve the north of Cambridge and an inert waste recycling facility.
+Any development proposals will need to be assessed against the above minerals and waste policies and specifically will need to prove they are compatible to ensure the existing safeguarded aggregates railhead and waste operations can continue without conflict. - 3.34 The sidings, in South Cambridgeshire, currently have a number of businesses importing aggregate using the railway that is used for construction and road maintenance in the wider Cambridge area.
+This provides an important source of building materials for the wider area. - 3.35 Exploration in respect of the viability and feasibility of redevelopment of the Cambridge Water Recycling Centre to provide a new treatment works facility either elsewhere or on the current site, subject to its scale will be undertaken as part of the feasibility investigations in drawing up the AAP.
+If a reduced footprint were to be achieved on the current site, this could release valuable land to enable a wider range of uses.
+Residential development could be an option, subject to appropriate ground conditions, contamination issues and amenity and air quality.

+3.36 The development of Cambridge Northern Fringe East will require partnership working between landowners and developers, as well as the two local authorities and Cambridgeshire County Council.
+Highways England will also be engaged with on strategic road network issues.

-Policy 15: South of Coldham's Lane Area of Major Change
+Policy 16: South of Coldham's Lane Area of Major Change